ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 The presentation she gave can be found at her [personal website](https://bodil.lol/join-us-now/).

 <blockquote class="clear"><p>
-A talk about the Open Source movement and the Free Software movement it grew out of
+A talk about the open source movement and the Free Software movement it grew out of
 </p></blockquote>

 The talk started with a story about Richard and a Xerox printer.
 Richard is a developer suffering from a minor usability flaw in the Xerox printer at his office.
 Like the good developer he is, he wants to fix the issue and share it with the world for everybody's benefit.
-But therefore, he needs access to the code.
+Therefore, he needs access to the code.
 However, it turns out that Xerox' code for that particular printer is not publicly available.
 So, Richard can't fix the issue.
 He will have to live with the inconvenience, as well as everyone at the office and even everyone using that same printer.
 The clue here is that a minor fix has to wait until someone at Xerox finds the time to solve the issue.
 Considering the minor status of